 Local Nature Reserve (LNR) A measure of protection administered by Natural England over land in the management of a local authority, (county, borough, district, town or parish).
 NE requires a mangement plan approved by them that demonstrates good managemnt of the land for its wildlife.

 Country Park (CP) An informal title for land that is owned or administered by a local authority for open access and enjoyment by the public.
 Normally at least some of the land is managed for wildlife.

-Site of Importance for Nature Conservation (SINC) A designation given to land that fulfills certain criteria that singles it out as being of value at a local level.
+Local Wildlife Site (LWS) (formerly known as Site of Importance for Nature Conservation (SINC)) A designation given to land that fulfills certain criteria that singles it out as being of value at a local level.
 It's rather like a second tier SSSI but it doesn't give the same legal protection.
 However the local authority takes into account the designation when considering planning applications or assigning land use plans.
-Follow this link to access SINC selection criteria NBGRC
+Follow this link to access LWS selection criteria NBGRC

 Nature Reserve (NR) A designation that has no formal meaning.
 Any individual can declare a plot of land and manage it as such (or not!).
 Normally however, a "nature reserve" is land managed (but not necessarily owned" by a conservation body such as the RSPB or Wildlife Trust.
 A "nature reserve" can also be a Local Nature Reserve and/or a SSSI.

 Nottinghamshire Biodiversity Action Group has produced its report on this initiative for Rushcliffe.
 The process put simply was to invite people with local knowledge to forums where sites were identified that could potentially be made "Better, Bigger, More or Connected".The report is available online at Rushcliffe BOM Report 2015 V3